The UBSS in Ireland

 That first trip has been followed by further visits at the rate of at least one a year for every year since and has resulted in the discovery and exploration - and even more important the surveying - of many kilometres of cave passage.
 Foremost amongst the Society's discoveries have been such finds as the Doolin Cave System, Cullauns 1, 2 and 3, Gragan West Cave; Poulnagree, the Fergus River Cave amongst many others.
 And if the Society was not responsible for the finding of a number of others, such as Polldubh, Faunarooska, Poll Cragreagh and so on, then it is our members who have surveyed and recorded these caves.Our most recent significant discovery was the Priory Streamway, about 2 km of fine stream cave found beyond the sumps in Poulnagree which was first entered in 1999 by Steve Cottle and Andrew Atkinson.
 This work has been recorded in detail in our own Proceedings and in the journal Irish Speleology.

-Detailed reports of our work in Ireland can be found through the literature search page but we have also produced more "informal" accounts. in the late 1950s and early 1960's our then Treasurer, Oliver Lloyd used to write an annual calypso describing that year's trip.
+We have also produced more "informal" accounts. in the late 1950s and early 1960's Oliver Lloyd used to write an annual calypso describing that year's trip.

 Graham Mullan